EKechei/kubernetes/README.md

 - **Load Balancing**: Services automatically distribute traffic across multiple Pods, balancing the load and enhancing the availability of your application.

--**Service Discovery**: By using DNS names, Services allow different components of your application to find and communicate with each other easily.
+- **Service Discovery**: By using DNS names, Services allow different components of your application to find and communicate with each other easily.

 - **Exposure Types**: Services can be configured to expose applications internally within the cluster or externally to the outside world, based on your needs.

+## How Services Work with Deployments

+When you deploy an application using a Deployment, you typically need a way to expose and access that application.
+This is where Services come into play.
+You create a Service that targets the Pods created by your Deployment.
+This Service then provides a stable endpoint for clients to access the application, handles load balancing, and facilitates service discovery.

+For example, after setting up a Deployment for a web application, you would create a Service to expose this application to users.
+The Service would ensure that users can access the application consistently, even if the underlying Pods are scaled or updated.

+## Service types

+**ClusterIP** - is accessed inside a Kubernetes cluster.
+**NodePort** - is accessible within your organization, typically through a node’s IP and a specific port.
+**LoadBalancer** - is exposed to the external world, providing a public IP for external access.
+**ExternalName** - maps the Service to an external DNS name, allowing access to external services or databases.